 Tenderness, swelling, and skin hardening/slight irregularities can be normal in the 2-4 weeks following the procedure.
 At approximately 1-3 months, all of these improve and skin tightening begins to occur.
 Hang in there, final results are sometimes not achieved for 6 months after the procedure.

-Swelling after liposuction.
+Lumps and Swelling after Liposuction

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.